NYADI’s Refund Policy

 If the student withdraws or is discontinued after instruction has begun, the college will refund tuition in accordance with the following schedule:

-Students who withdraw prior to the 60% point (9weeks) of the semester may lose partial eligibility for Title IV federal financial aid and thus may owe a balance to NYADI.
-Students considering withdrawal are strongly encouraged to meet with the Director of Student Services, Training and Development and the Financial Aid Department.
+Students who withdraw prior to the 60% point (9 weeks) of the semester may lose partial eligibility for Title IV federal financial aid and thus may owe a balance to NYADI.
+Students considering withdrawal are strongly encouraged to meet with the Student Services Department and the Financial Aid Department.

 Federal Rules regarding the return of Title IV funds may require the full or partial return of federal monies previously credited to the students account.
 Information and/or examples of the application of this policy and a return of federal funds Calculation Worksheet can be obtained by students upon request from the Financial Aid Office.

 A credit balance occurs whenever NYADI credits financial aid program funds to a student’s account and the total amount of the FSA funds exceeds the student’s allowable charges.
 If a disbursement to the student’s account creates a credit balance, the credit balance must be paid directly to the student or parent as soon as possible but no later than 14 days after it is credited to the student’s ledger.